-Portsmouth Police Department to hold blood drive for wounded officer
+Portsmouth Police Department schedule additional blood drive for wounded officer

-PORTSMOUTH, Va. – The Portsmouth Police Department announced Thursday that it will hold an emergency blood drive to support the officer who was shot multiple times Monday.
+PORTSMOUTH, Va. - The Portsmouth Police Department's emergency blood drive to support the officer who was shot multiple times on November 6 was so successful, the department is scheduling an additional drive.

-The blood drive will be on November 13 from 10 a.m. to 3 p.m. at the department’s Police Training Division at 309 Columbia Street in Portsmouth.
+Police say the blood drive on November 13 reached capacity.
+The next blood drive will be on Monday, November 20 from 10 a.m. to 3 p.m. at the department's Police Training Division at 309 Columbia Street in Portsmouth.
 The drive is sponsored by the American Red Cross.

 While walk-ins are welcome, anyone interested in donating blood may schedule an appointment by contacting Christie Saunders via email or by calling (757) 393-8752 ext.
 10. You can also visit redcrossblood.org and enter the sponsor code "PortsmouthCity."